 - Tap water can be used if tested for safety and lead content.

 Using Distilled Water for Baby Formula

-Distilled water is water that’s boiled into steam, and is then condensed back into its fluid form.
+Distilled water is water that’s boiled into steam and then condensed back into its fluid form.
 It’s ultra-clean water, as all contaminants have been removed during the distillation process.

 Is it Safe?

-Yes, distilled water is quite safe to use in baby formula.
+Yes, distilled water is relatively safe to use in baby formula.
 It doesn’t contain any nutrients, but your baby will get all they need from the formula.

 Keep In Mind

 Distilled water is fine for use in baby formula, but it shouldn’t be the only water your little one drinks later on.
-Because it’s completely purified, it doesn’t have any of the beneficial minerals that some other waters do.
+Because it’s completely purified, it doesn’t have any of the beneficial minerals that some other water types do.